abhi18av/nf-tower-docs-orgs-and-teams/content/docs/launch/relaunch.md

     weight: 3
 ---

-Re-launching pipelines is great way to quickly troubleshoot or make use of Nextflow's resume functionality and re-launch the same pipeline with different parameters.
+Re-launching pipelines is a great way to quickly troubleshoot or make use of Nextflow's resume functionality and re-launch the same pipeline with different parameters.

 {{% pretty_screenshot img="/uploads/2020/10/launch_relaunch.png" %}}